rango886/LegionFanEmbeddedController/README.md

 <div>
     <img src="assets\example.gif">
 </div>

 This project controls legion laptop fans by directly modifying the EC memory. https://github.com/GermanAizek/WinRing0/

 The project has been tested on Legion 7 16ACHg6 2021/r9000k.

 Theoretically supports the 2020/2021 models of the Legion series.

-Before attempting on other models, make sure you have the ability to restore the laptop BIOS.

 The fan curve will be invalidated after switching performance mode (FN+Q).